jcrossley3/infinibox/torquebox-2x/jboss/standalone/configuration/README.md

 >
 >

-When running two instances of standalone-ha-server*##* on the same host, you must configure independent paths for the HornetQ journal, largemessages, and paging folders:
+When running two instances of JBoss AS 7 *standalone* (e.g. standalone-ha-server-01 and standalone-ha-server-02) on the same host, you must configure independent paths for the HornetQ journal, largemessages, and paging folders:

 >
 > &lt;journal-directory path="server-01/journal" relative-to="jboss.server.data.dir"/>